Bunogi/darkredis/README.md

 ## Why?
 There are other Redis clients out there for Rust, but none of them allow you to easily write `await` in your code. `redis-rs` is a good client for sure, but it's async module is based on `futures 0.1`.
 Therefore, I ripped my custom-written Redis client from an async project of mine.
 The result of this is `darkredis`, and I hope it will be useful to you, even if only to experiment with async and await.

-## Note
-Currently, `darkredis` does not compile on the latest nightly, due to some lifetime changes that may or may not stay.
-See [issue #2](https://github.com/Bunogi/darkredis/issues/2) for more information.

 # Cargo features
  - `runtime_tokio`(on by default): Use the tokio 0.2 runtime and Tcp primitives.
-Might be required for some future functionality.
+Requires a running tokio 0.2 runtime.
  - `runtime_agonic`: Use `async-std` instead of tokio, allowing you to use other runtimes than tokio.
-Trying to use it with tokio won't work.
+Is mutually exclusive with the `runtime_tokio` feature.

 # Getting started
 - Add `darkredis` and to your `Cargo.toml`.